HCL-TECH-SOFTWARE/hcl-workload-automation-docker-compose/README.md

 1. Contact your HCL sales representative for the login details required to access the HCL Entitled Registry.

-2. Execute the following command to login into the HCL Entitled Registry:
+2. Execute the following command to log in into the HCL Entitled Registry:

         docker login -u <your_username> -p <your_entitled_key> hclcr.io